 written about it, but God does not reveal the mystery of His will merely by

-two wills integrated into one from God.
-One aspect of his will is common to us
+two parts integrated into one.
+Part one is common to us all that we can read

-all, that we be born-again and walk in faith with the outcome of producing the
+in the Bible that we must be born-again and walk in faith with the outcome of producing the

 fruit of the Spirit.
-The other is unique to each person, which is the part
+The other part is unique to each person, which is the part

-the world is our purpose for being born, going back to Eph 2-10, “We are His
+the world, our purpose for being born, referring to Eph 2-10, “We are His

 workmanship, created in Christ Jesus for good works, which God prepared